Bucurenciu-Cristian/vola-n8n-agent-hotels/MAIN_PROMPT.md

 Why stay here: 2‑3 punchy sentences on vibe, location, standout facilities.
 🔗 Book on BOOKING.COM
 ```

+Make sure that the list that you outputed is numbered starting from 1.

 *(If guest wrote in other languages(e.g. Romanian or Polish), translate every label and sentence accordingly.)*